-The site is designed to teach you the whole Wing Chun system, step by step, stage by stage, and in order (with more videos added all the time).
+This site is designed to teach you the whole Wing Chun system, from beginner to advanced (with new videos being added all the time).

-Look at it this way, before you can partner, you need to know what you are doing yourself, how to stand, how to punch, what the blocking positions are and so on, all of this you can do on your own, maybe even before you look for partners (that way you may feel more confident with what you are doing).
+Before you can partner, you need to know what you are doing yourself, how to stand, how to punch, what the blocking positions are and so on, most of this you will need to do solo, before you even consider looking for partners (that way you may feel more confident with what you are doing).

-If you can join a school then great, Wing Chun Online will help you to better understand what is being taught, but if you have no school, then why not create your own school!
+If a person can join a school then great, as wingchun.online will help you to better understand what is being taught.
+However if you have no school to attend, then why not create your own training group?

-By way of like-minded people just training together, allowing us to be your guide and teacher, with you being the coach, calling for partner changes, arranging the next meeting and deciding on what videos to watch and study before the next session.
+This would just be like-minded people training together, allowing ME to be your guide and teacher, with you being the Group Leader – calling for partner changes, arranging the next meeting and deciding on what videos to watch and study before the next session.

 Wing Chun can be studied by both young and old – Grandmaster Ip Chun himself did start training properly until he was 37, and continues to practise to this day, in his late 90s!
 However, due to the nature of the techniques and their effectiveness we do not recommend that training should be undertaken by the very young, therefore our terms and conditions state that all our members should be 16 years or older (and those under 18 should be supervised by a parent or guardian).